Tencent/TNN/doc/en/user/compile_en.md

- ARM="ON"                       # ON to build for ARM CPU OPENMP="ON"                    # ON to build for OpenMP OPENCL="ON"                    # ON to build for GPU SHARING_MEM_WITH_OPENGL=0      # 1 for sharing OpenGL texture with openCL
+ ARM="ON"                       # ON to build for ARM CPU OPENMP="ON"                    # ON to build for OpenMP OPENCL="ON"                    # ON to build for GPU NPU="ON"                       # ON to enable NPU SHARING_MEM_WITH_OPENGL=0      # 1 for sharing OpenGL texture with openCL
 ```

-2.1) NPU ：The NPU build script is under the folder <path_to_tnn>/platforms/android/test_android_npu.sh.
+  NPU PS:
     You need to download the DDK library files and copy them to the specified directory.
 See:
-    NPU: How we obtain the DDK and compile the project[FAQ](../faq_en.md).
+    NPU Compilation Prerequisite in [FAQ](../faq_en.md).